-Winter is upon us, the days are now shorter than the nights, just perfect for cosying up in front of the fire or getting out and looking upwards!
+It’s getting to that time of year again.
+The days are shorter than the nights.
+Just perfect for cosying up in front of the fire or getting out and looking upwards!

-This season often brings with it clear nights and with little light pollution, there are many opportunities to see the night sky clearly as well as the magical Aurora Borealis (Northern lights), photographed here by Derek Stewart at Duffus Castle in September 2015.
+This season often brings with it clear nights.
+With little light pollution, there are many opportunities to see the night sky clearly.
+With some forward planning and a bit of luck as well, you may get to experience the magical Aurora Borealis (Northern lights), photographed here by Derek Stewart at Duffus Castle in September 2015.
+The West Beach at Lossiemouth is another popular spot and you are unlikely to be alone.
 Looking north across the Moray Firth with amongst the lowest levels of light pollution in Europe means the view of our skies can be truly spectacular.

-SIGMA – Moray’s Astronomy Club regularly issues Aurora Borealis Alerts for the Moray area as well as photos (and advice on how to take the best night photos.)
+SIGMA – Moray’s Astronomy Club regularly issues Aurora Borealis Alerts for the Moray area as well as photos (and advice on how to take the best northern lights photos.)

 Northern Nights Moray is a useful resource and is pretty responsive if you have any specific queries.